A Guide to Kitchen Cabinet Refinishing with Paint

 This meant the doors were ready to come to us for spraying.
 We chose to spray the fronts for the most professional finish possible, but they would brush and sponge the boxes at home.

 The finish is only as good as the prep.
 Half of the work was done before ever laying any paint on.
 We did not fill the wood grain on these, so it showed a bit of texture in the finishes doors.
 We also could have caulked around the trim to fill that gap, those are optional prep steps.

 I do not have a spray booth and that presented challenges.
 We laid out 2 tarps and filled them with doors and drawers.
 Being sure there was no wind and the weather was nice enough for fast drying was essential or dust would settle in the finish.

-We started out by spraying Dixie Belle Boss in white.
+We started out by spraying Stain blocking primer in white.
 It is a thicker product, so we thinned it about 25% in my Apollo Eco4 HVLP sprayer.
 Right away we noticed a bit of yellowing in the white primer, our oak cabinets were bleeders, with worse spots where it had been sanded more.
-They would need 2 coats of Boss stain blocking primer before paint.
+They would need 2 coats of stain blocking primer before paint.

 We sanded lightly with a 220 grit in between every coat, just to take down any dust or bumps in the finish.

 We did 2 coats on the backs, then flipped, for 2 coats on the fronts before switching to paint.
 The paint was thinned about 10% in the sprayer.
 Then repeated the process with paint, flipping the doors, 2 coats, with light sanding in between.

 For Satin clear coat, diluted 5-10%, we ended up moving our tarps into the garage to reduce dust settling, although it didn’t prevent it completely.
 Being close to the ground, it may have had a slight electromagnetic pull for the dust, a drying rack would have been ideal.